meggy-lie-anne/TopologyCubicalComplexes/report.typ

 Extending the model to support other coefficients would require we use a more general definition of boundaries (e.g. in $ZZ$, cubes in a boundary are oriented).
 However, this comes at the cost of increased computational complexity.
 The reduction algorithm should also be adapted to work in a different field, when summing columns together.

+== Conclusion

+In conclusion, this research project delved into the implementation of homology and persistent homology algorithms specifically applied to cubical complexes.
+While traditional approaches focus on simplicial complexes, cubical complexes provide a more suitable representation for certain types of data, such as pixel-based images or three-dimensional structures incorporating time.

+The method presented efficiently represents cubical complexes, and allow for a more effective representation compared to listing individual vertices.
+The implemented algorithms for computing homology and persistent homology were based on the work of Wagner et al. [1], with an emphasis on using filtrations to assign indices to cubes and building boundary matrices.

+Results from testing the code on both a simple example and classic mathematical surfaces, such as the Klein bottle, torus, and projective plane, gave expected outcomes.
+The homology generators and their corresponding dimensions align with the theoretical expectations.
+However, our current implementation supports only $ZZ_2$ coefficients.
+It can be noted that $ZZ_2$ coefficients are suitable for applications in image processing and computer graphics.
+Also, extending the model to accommodate other coefficients would involve a more general definition of boundaries.

+Further work could involve refining the model to support additional coefficients, adapting the reduction algorithm accordingly, and exploring applications in various fields where cubical complexes play a crucial role.

 == References